citp/privacy-policy-historical/m/mi/mia/miaplaza.com.md

 3\.
 Children’s use of the site or app.
 4\.
 How the information is used.
 5\.
 With whom the information may be shared.
 6\.
-How you can access and change your Account information.
+How you can access and change your account information.
 7\.
 What security procedures are in place to protect the loss, misuse or alteration of information collected by Always Icecream.
 8\.
 How to contact us.